koneko/towerdefense/README.md

 ### Gems

 Gems are not a number resource like Gold is, rather you earn one of the possible Gems upon completing a round.
 They are placed in your Gem bag which is accessible via the sidebar.
+Gem has the following properties:
+- Name
+- Color (used for visual representation)
+- Description
+- Damage type (used for empowering towers)
+- Game effects (used for empowering towers)
+- Level

+#### Possible gem effects
+Games can only be sloted in towers.
+When slotted the gem may provide following effects for that tower:
+- Increase damage
+- Change the damage type
+- Increase attack speed
+- Increase range
+- Increase number of targets (multi shot)
+- Increase number of projectiles

+#### Gem level
+Gem level is a number from 1 to 5.
+Each level of a Gem enhances the effect of the Gem.
+The higher the level the more powerful the Gem is.
+The actual effect of the level depends on the Gem type.

+#### Gem types
 Currently there are 6 Gems:

 1. Fire Gem (#FF0000) (fire)